 The Board adopted a majority voting policy (the "Majority Voting Policy") in order to promote enhanced director accountability.
 The Majority Voting Policy provides that each director should be elected by the vote of a majority of the common shares, represented in person or by proxy, at any meeting for the election of directors.
 The Chairman of the Board, or his/her delegate, will ensure that the number of common shares voted "for" or "withheld" for each director nominee is recorded and promptly made public after the meeting.
 If any nominee for election as director receives, from the common shares voted at the meeting in person or by proxy, a greater number of votes "withheld" than votes "for" his or her election, the director will promptly tender his or her resignation to the Chairman of the Board, or his/her delegate, following the meeting, to take effect upon acceptance by the Board.
 The N&CG Committee will expeditiously consider the director's offer to resign and make a recommendation to the Board whether to accept that offer.
-Within 90 days of the meeting of shareholders, the Board will make a final decision concerning the acceptance of the director's resignation and announce that decision by way of a news release.
+Absent exceptional circumstances, the N&CG Committee will recommend the Board accept such tendered resignation.
+Within 90 days of the meeting of Shareholders, the Board will make a final decision concerning the acceptance of the director's resignation and announce that decision by way of a news release, including full reasons for rejecting a resignation offer, if applicable.
+The Board will accept the resignation except in situations where exceptional circumstances would warrant the applicable director continuing to serve on the Board.
 Any director who tenders his or her resignation will not participate in the deliberations of the Board or any of its committees pertaining to the resignation.

 If any director fails to tender his or her resignation as contemplated in the policy, the Board will not re-nominate that director in the future.
-Subject to any corporate law restrictions, where the Board accepts the offer of resignation of a director and that director resigns, the Board may exercise its discretion with respect to the resulting vacancy and may, without limitation, leave the resultant vacancy unfilled until the next annual meeting of shareholders, fill the vacancy through the appointment of a new director whom the Board considers to merit the confidence of the shareholders, or call a special meeting of shareholders to elect a new nominee to fill the vacant position.
-The policy does not apply to a contested election of directors, that is, where the number of nominees exceeds the number of directors to be elected.
+Subject to any corporate law restrictions, where the Board accepts the offer of resignation of a director and that director resigns, the Board may exercise its discretion with respect to the resulting vacancy and may, without limitation, leave the resulting vacancy unfilled until the next annual meeting of shareholders, fill the vacancy through the appointment of a new director whom the Board considers to merit the confidence of the Shareholders, or call a special meeting of Shareholders to elect a new nominee to fill the vacant position.
+The policy does not apply to a contested election of directors where the number of nominees exceeds the number of directors to be elected.